-On November 8, 2011, we announced a proposed consolidation of our Units on the basis of one post-consolidation unit for every four pre-consolidation units held as of the record date for such consolidation.
+On November 8, 2011, we announced a proposed consolidation of our Units on the basis of one post-consolidation Unit for every four pre-consolidation Units held as of the record date for such consolidation.
 Unitholders voted to approve the consolidation at our special meeting of Unitholders on December 15, 2011.
 The exercise price and number of Units issuable upon the exercise of outstanding options, warrants and convertible debentures will be proportionally adjusted upon the implementation of the consolidation.
 The consolidation is subject to approval of the TSXV.

 The trustees of the Trust may implement the consolidation at any time.
-The consolidation is expected to be completed in February 2012 after the closing of the Offering.
+The consolidation is expected to be completed on or about February 16, 2012 after the closing of the Offering.